Welcome to today's edition of the Rush 24-7 podcast.

 This starts January 11th.

-The the uh premier show for the golf channel Haney Project is January 11th on the golf channel number 218, channel 218 on your direct TV tuner.
+The premiere show for the Golf Channel Handy Project is January 11th on the Golf Channel number 218, Channel 218 on your DirecTV tuner.

 The title of the Family Guy episode is Excellence in Broadcasting.

-The premise is I am in town for a book signing.
+The premise is, I am in town for a book signing.

-Dog becomes a bit conservative, follows me around, and actually gets more conservative than I am, starts calling me a weenie and all sorts of stuff.
+Dog becomes a bit conservative, follows me around, actually gets more conservative than I am, starts calling me a weenie and all sorts of stuff.

-It takes it's a half-hour episode, I think, and it takes a year to animate these things.
+It's a half-hour episode, I think, and it takes a year to animate these things.

 So it was a year ago, and I got an email from Seth McFarland last night.

-It's 9.30 uh Eastern and Pacific time.
+It's 9.30 Eastern and Pacific Time.

-Rush, sorry you had to lower yourself to be on that program.
+Rush, sorry, you had to lower yourself to be on that program.

 I won't be watching.